Chase Disney Credit Card Review [2026]

 Consider Some Other Cards

 The awkward part of this analysis is that if getting the Premier makes sense, you’ll probably still find better value in other cards.
-Before committing to the annual fee, you should make sure to compare, for example, these other credit cards and the Disney Premier Visa card:
+Before committing to the annual fee, you should make sure to compare, for example, these other credit cards and the Disney Premier Visa card (always research and confirm these terms before signing up—they change sometimes):

 • The Citi Double Cash Card earns 2% on all purchases (1% when you spend, 1% when you pay your bill)